Tommahawk65/MS3/README.md

 - Recipes can be created, read, updated and deleted (CRUD) by the users that created them.
 - Recipes are displayed by category, this is displayed in the navbar.
 - People can search for recipes.
-- Users can log into their profile and view all recipes they have created.
+- Users can log onto their profile and view all recipes they have created.
 - Steps and ingredients can contain as many inputs as the user requires.

 <span id="features-future"></span>

 ### 2.2 Features left to implement in the future
-- Ability for users to like/favourite recipes and have that display on a separate page
+- Ability for users to like/favourite recipes and have that displayed on a separate page.
 - Direct file upload option for recipe image.
 - More defensive programming such as a confirmation message for recipe deletion.
 - The user can delete their profile to remove their information from the database (Data Protection Laws).